Georgina Corrick: Professional career

 Corrick was selected third overall in the 2022 Athletes Unlimited Softball draft.
 She competed in the inaugural AUX Softball competition where she finished in fifth place with 1,308 points.
 She set several records during the AUX competition, including the first pitcher to record double-digit strikeouts, and a record 162 pitches in 9 1/3 innings.

+On January 29, 2025, Corrick was drafted sixth overall by the Talons in the inaugural Athletes Unlimited Softball League draft.
+On June 21, 2025, in a game against the Volts, Corrick pitched the first complete game shutout in AUSL history, allowing three hits and no runs during the game.
+During the 2025 AUSL season, she was a perfect 6–0, and led the league in wins (six), saves (four), ERA (2.04), opponents' batting average (.202), fewest hits allowed (25) and fewest earned runs allowed (10).
+Following the season she was named the AUSL Pitcher of the Year.
+During game one of the AUSL championship series against the Bandits, she earned the win, and helped the Talons win the inaugural AUSL championship.

 International career

 Corrick represented Great Britain at the 2015 WBSC Junior Women's Softball World Championship, the 2018 Women's Softball World Championship and the 2017 and 2019 European Softball Federation Women's Championship, where she won a bronze medal.

 She again represented Great Britain at the 2022 Women's Softball European Championship where she won a silver medal.
 During the tournament, Corrick threw her first no-hitter for the national team on July 25, 2022, in an opening round-robin game against Germany.
 On July 27, Corrick helped Great Britain defeat defending champion Italy for the first time in an official European or World tournament game.
 She allowed four hits, one earned run, one walk and recorded nine strikeouts in the win.
 She helped Great Britain advance to the European Championship final for the first time since 2009.
 During the tournament, she ranked first in wins with five and complete games with four, first in earned run average (0.00) and strikeouts (44).
 She was subsequently named the MVP of team Great Britain.

+On July 13, 2023, Corrick pitched a perfect game against Ireland during the 2024 Women's Softball World Cup.

+Corrick was inducted into the British Softball Hall of Fame in 2024, while still an active player.

+Coaching career

+In 2023, Corrick served as a graduate assistant pitching coach with the South Florida Bulls softball team.